ml-jku/hopfield-layers/index.md

-## Versatile Hopfield layer (beyond self-attention)
+## Versatile Hopfield layers (beyond self-attention)

-The insights stemming from our work on modern Hopfield Networks allowed us to introduce a new [PyTorch Hopfield layer][github-repo], which can be used as plug-in replacement for existing layers as well as for applications like multiple instance learning, set-based and permutation invariant learning, associative learning, and many more.
+The insights stemming from our work on modern Hopfield Networks allowed us to introduce new [PyTorch Hopfield layers][github-repo], which can be used as plug-in replacement for existing layers as well as for applications like multiple instance learning, set-based and permutation invariant learning, associative learning, and many more.
+We introduce three types of Hopfield layers:
+- <code>Hopfield</code> for associating and processing two sets.
+- <code>HopfieldPooling</code> for fixed pattern search, pooling operations, and memories like LSTMs or GRUs.
+- <code>HopfieldLayer</code> for storing fixed patterns or learning internal prototypes.

-Additional functionalities of the new PyTorch Hopfield layer compared to the transformer (self-)attention layer are:
+Additional functionalities of the new PyTorch Hopfield layers compared to the transformer (self-)attention layer are:
 - **Association of two sets**
 - **Variable** $$\beta$$ that determines the kind of fixed points
 - **Multiple updates** for precise fixed points